Catholic Charities Logo:

 Emergency Assistance

 Working to reduce poverty by assisting families with utility & rental assistance, ensuring that they do not lose their homes due to hardships, such as loss of a job, loss of a spouse or reduction in work hours.
 Hardships often prevent them from paying their rent and/or living with basic utility needs such as electricity, water & gas.
 Through this program, we ensure homelessness prevention, by helping families remain in their homes.
-We have served hundreds of families, but received thousands of inquiries for assistance.
+We have served hundreds of families but received thousands of inquiries for assistance.

 More specifically, CCDOL provides support to individuals and families through the following programs and events:

-- Assistance with rent payments
+• Assistance with rent payments

-- Homelessness assistance
+• Homelessness assistance

-- Assistance with utility payments
+• Assistance with utility payments

-- Food distribution and clothes distribution
+• Food distribution and clothes distribution

-- Referrals to other community resources
+• Referrals to other community resources

 In 2009, the Medical Missionaries of Divine Mercy (MMDM), at the request of Bishop James A. Tamayo, DD, partnered with the Diocese of Laredo and launched the medical mission to serve the indigent healthcare needs in our community.
-The MMDM is a group of medical doctors, dentist, optometrists, nurses, priests, deacons and volunteers from St. Laurence Catholic Church in the Archdiocese of Galveston-Houston.
+The MMDM is a group of medical doctors, dentists, optometrists, nurses, priests, deacons, and volunteers from St. Laurence Catholic Church in the Archdiocese of Galveston-Houston.
 Every year, over 1,200 poor and disadvantaged people are provided with free medical, dental exams/ extractions, vision and hearing screening, chiropractic and physical therapy, as well as medical supplies such as wheelchairs.
 In addition, for those who wish, spiritual nourishment in the form of Healing Services are provided in several parishes.
-The Annual Medical Mission is held the first week of November at San Luis Rey Parish, 3502 Sanders Ave. and is an excellent opportunity for those needing attention to be served by professional persons in the health field.
+The Annual Medical Mission is held the first week of November at San Luis Rey Parish, 3502 Sanders Ave., and is an excellent opportunity for those needing attention to be served by professional persons in the health field.

 It is estimated that approximately 1,200 people is served every year.
 The services provided are:

-- General Medical Check Ups
+• General Medical Check Ups

-- Dental care including check-ups, x-rays, cleaning, extractions
+• Dental care including check-ups, x-rays, cleaning, extractions

-- Vision Care that includes eye exams and distribution of glasses
+• Vision Care that includes eye exams and distribution of glasses

-- Prescription medications given under a physician’s supervision
+• Prescription medications given under a physician’s supervision

-- Medical equipment including physical therapy equipment
+• Medical equipment including physical therapy equipment

-- Celebration of daily Mass, confessions and spiritual services
+• Celebration of daily Mass, confessions and spiritual services

 For more information on the Medical Mission, please visit the following two links: